Chaz Bono: Transition

 In mid-2008, Bono began undergoing a physical and social transition from female to male.
 This was confirmed in June 2009 by his publicist, who identified Bono's name as Chaz Bono and said, "It is Chaz's hope that his choice to transition will open the hearts and minds of the public regarding this issue, just as his coming out did."
 GLAAD and the Empowering Spirits Foundation were quick to offer praise and support for the announcement.
 Bono's legal transition was completed on May 6, 2010, when a California court granted his request for a gender and name change.
 Bono made Becoming Chaz, a documentary film about his transition that premiered at the 2011 Sundance Film Festival.
 The Oprah Winfrey Network acquired the rights to the documentary and debuted it on May 10, 2011.

 In September 2011, he became a competitor on the 13th season of the U.S. version of Dancing with the Stars, paired with professional ballroom dancer Lacey Schwimmer.
 The duo was eliminated on October 25, 2011.
 This was the first time an openly transgender man starred on a major network television show for something unrelated to being transgender.

 His book, Transition: Becoming Who I Was Always Meant to Be was published in 2012, making him the first person of Armenian descent to publish a memoir about being an openly transgender man.

+Personal life

+On March 8, 2026, Bono married Shara Blue Mathes at the Hollywood Roosevelt Hotel in Los Angeles.
+The two had known each other since they were teenagers, but did not reconnect and begin dating until January 2017.